University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 That's all we need to build our pan-genome!

-## Build a graph of just the reference sequence
+### Build a graph with just the reference sequence

 To build the graph, use the following command: